 A Pioneer School

-When the Druid Hill neighborhood was established, there were a few farm houses scattered around the area.
-It was a suburban dreamland framed by a rolling hillside with more than 250 lots available for houses to be built.
+When the Bedford Place neighborhood was established, there were a few farm houses scattered around the area.
+The Druid Hill neighborhood was just west of Bedford Place, and both of them were suburban developments framed by a rolling hillside with hundreds of lots available for houses to be built.
 Launched in 1885, the Belt Line Railway was a passenger commuter train with its Druid Hill Station made the neighborhood an early magnet for middle managers in downtown Omaha businesses who wanted a sense of living away from the hustle and bustle of the city.

-The Druid Hill School was established in 1885 to serve children moving into the neighborhood.
+The Druid Hill School was established in 1885 to serve children moving into the Bedford Place and Druid Hill neighborhoods.
 The original building was a four-room wooden schoolhouse that was expanded repeatedly until 1924.
 Students in grades kindergarten through eight were graduated from the school.
 Professional baseball player Mel Harder (1909-2002) started playing baseball at Druid Hill when he attended in the 1910s.
 Some, like Harder, went on to attend the new Tech High School more than two miles away, while others went into occupations and trade schools around the city.

 In 1917, the Omaha school district built a new building to serve the neighborhood at 3030 Spaulding Street.
 Built in 1917, the second Druid Hill School building was designed for 500 students.
 The building had nine classrooms and a kindergarten in the basement, along with a library and a nurse’s office.
 There wasn’t a cafeteria in the building until the 1950s.